jkzorz/SituSeq/README.md

 Next, there are two options:
 - [**Stream 1**](https://github.com/jkzorz/Seaquencing/blob/main/Stream1_dada2_assignTaxonomy.R): Assign taxonomy to 16S rRNA amplicon data.
 This method only requires R
-- [**Stream 2**](https://github.com/jkzorz/Seaquencing/blob/main/Stream2_blast_database.sh): Perform a BLAST search of your Nanopore sequences against a custom built database containing sequences of interest
+- [**Stream 2**](https://github.com/jkzorz/Seaquencing/blob/main/Stream2_blast_database.sh): Perform a BLAST search of your Nanopore sequences against a custom built database containing sequences of interest.
+This method requires R and local BLAST

 *SituSeq* was designed to be implemented by researchers with any level of bioinformatics experience using a standard spec laptop.
 All you have to do is copy and paste the code!